dev-bootcamp-2019/final-project-saymrwulf/README.md

 Bet
 ---
 The main use case of bet is to initiate bets between 2 arbitrary players.
 The initiator/challenger (Alice) places a bet on a list of open bets.
 The responder (Bob) accepts a bet from this list.
-Alice can put Ethers on particulary bets and Bob can counter accordingly.
-Whoever wins the bet, wins the doubled ammount (sum of Alice's and Bob's money), and can withdraw it from the contract.
-The nature of the bet is not of importance as the contract acts as a placeholder and enabler for sophisticated bets that could rely on trustworthy oracles or sophisticated gambling based on Verifiable Random Functions, Verifyable Delay Functions, zero knowledge proofs and the like; verious sorts of games could be implemented on top of this framework.
+Alice can put Ethers on particulary bets and Bob has to counter with the same ammount accordingly.
+Whoever wins the bet, wins the sum of Alice's and Bob's money, and can withdraw it from the contract.
+The nature of the bet is not of importance as the contract acts as a placeholder and enabler for sophisticated bets that could rely on trustworthy oracles or sophisticated cryptographic constructions (Verifiable Random Functions, Verifyable Delay Functions, zero knowledge proofs and the like); verious sorts of games could be implemented on top of this framework.
 In our case the bet is simple: Alice places with her bet a very simple commitment (a hash) of a random number + ephemeral salt.
 Bob counters with a random number and an epheremal salt.
 Alice confirms Bob's counter by revealing his random number + salt.
 (If Alice does not confirm, Bob wins by default.)
-The contract decides upon who wins and who loses by simply checking, that a) Alice has not cheated by sending the wrong random number (Does the commitment hold ?), and b) is Alice-RND XOR Bob-RND even or odd. (even: Alice wins; odd: Bob wins).
+The contract decides upon who wins and who loses by simply checking, that a) Alice has not cheated by sending the wrong random number (Does the commitment hold ?), and b) is `Alice-RND XOR Bob-RND` even or odd. (even: Alice wins; odd: Bob wins).
+This is called a commit-reveal schmema and has the nice property that winner election is not based on a trusted entity (like a bank) or deterministic randomness that could be predicted by, lets say, miners.
+The downside, of course, is, that you always need a peer counterparty.
+Also, one has to consider the back and forth being an overhead, especially if one extends the confirm-reveal to the other player as well, what we ommitted for sake of simplicity.
+(More on this in the `attacks and countermeasures` section.)

-The project consists of 2 subprojects: 1) An Ethereum part (```onchain```)with the bet sontract and a LibraryDemo contract mockup (for demonstrating usage of such libs).
-2) And a React/Redux webapp (```ux```) that runs locally and uses either Ropsten or Ganache as a backend.
+The project consists of 2 subprojects: 1) An Ethereum part (```onchain```)with the bet sontract and a librarydemo contract mockup (for demonstrating usage of such libs).
+2) And a React/Redux webapp part (```ux```) that runs locally and uses either Ropsten or Ganache as a backend.

 ---